Kikihqq/Kikihqq/README.md

 <h2>Education</h2>

-- :star2: Master candidate at College of Computer Science and Electronic Engineering,Hunan University
+- :golf: Master candidate at College of Computer Science and Electronic Engineering,Hunan University

-- :star: Bachelor student at School of Computer & Information Engineering, Jiangxi Normal University
+- :hearts: Bachelor student at School of Computer and Information Engineering, Jiangxi Normal University